pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 Q&A from the last chat.

 Currently the user can change the task pane width in Word, Excel, and PowerPoint.
-However you can\'t set the task pane width programmatically.
+However you can't set the task pane width programmatically.
-That is on our backlog but we don\'t have an ETA for when we\'ll implement this feature.
+That is on our backlog but we don't have an ETA for when we'll implement this feature.

 Outlook on the web does not support task pane resizing, and setting task